egiden/django-contact-us-tools/docs/source/base_message_model.rst

     With the exception of :py:attr:`TICKET_NUM_LEN`,  all the following attributes have corressponding input arguments for the :py:meth:`BaseMessage.send_email` method.
 I if any of said arguments are given a value either than their default of :py:obj:`None` when calling :py:attr:`BaseMessage.send_email`, they will take precedence over their corressponding :py:class:`~BaseMessage` attribute.

-.. attribute:: BaseMessage.TICKET_NUM_LEN
+.. attribute:: TICKET_NUM_LEN

     *default:* 4

     The length of the ticket number assigned to the message.

-.. attribute:: BaseMessage.TEXT_FILE
+.. attribute:: TEXT_FILE

     *default:* "contact_us_tools/email.txt" `source <https://github.com/egiden/django-contact-us-tools/blob/main/contact_us_tools/templates/contact_us_tools/email.txt>`_

     The path of the text version of the email template.

-.. attribute:: BaseMessage.HTML_FILE
+.. attribute:: HTML_FILE

     *default:* "contact_us_tools/email.html" `source <https://github.com/egiden/django-contact-us-tools/blob/main/contact_us_tools/templates/contact_us_tools/email.html>`_

     The path of the html version of the email template.

-.. attribute:: BaseMessage.DISP_PRIVACY_POLICY_NOTICE
+.. attribute:: DISP_PRIVACY_POLICY_NOTICE

     *default:* :py:obj:`True`

     Indicates if a privacy policy notice should be included in the email.

-.. attribute:: BaseMessage.DISP_COPYRIGHT_NOTICE
+.. attribute:: DISP_COPYRIGHT_NOTICE

     *default:* :py:obj:`True`

     Indicates if copyright notice should be included in the email.

-.. attribute:: BaseMessage.COPYRIGHT_YEAR
+.. attribute:: COPYRIGHT_YEAR

     *default:* :py:obj:`None`

     The year displayed on the email's copyright notice.

-.. attribute:: BaseMessage.BUSINESS_NAME
+.. attribute:: BUSINESS_NAME

     *default:* :py:obj:`None`

     The business or website name to be displayed on the email.

-.. attribute:: BaseMessage.SUBJECT
+.. attribute:: SUBJECT

     *default:* :py:obj:`None`

     The email's subject line.

-.. attribute:: BaseMessage.SALUTATION
+.. attribute:: SALUTATION

     *default:* :py:obj:`None`

     The email's subject salutation.

-.. attribute:: BaseMessage.MAIN_CONTENT
+.. attribute:: MAIN_CONTENT

     *default:* :py:obj:`None`

     The email's main content or body. i.e., the content between the salutation and closing.

-.. attribute:: BaseMessage.MAIN_CONTENT_FBK
+.. attribute:: MAIN_CONTENT_FBK

     *default:* "Thank you very much for your feedback.
 It is much appreciated."

     The email's main content or body for the case when a user submits feedback.

-.. attribute:: BaseMessage.CLOSING
+.. attribute:: CLOSING

     *default:* :py:obj:`None`

     The email's closing line (without comma).

-.. attribute:: BaseMessage.SIGNATURE
+.. attribute:: SIGNATURE

     *default:* :py:obj:`None`